Etejerina/a-walk-in-python/day_6.md

 I am a Son
 ```

 In Python we call inherit from more than one class.
-Tha child class will get all the methods and attributes from all the parent classes.
+The child class will get all the methods and attributes from all the parent classes.

 Let's see an example.